• Products

 Buy Today and Sell Tomorrow (BTST) Trading Strategy

-Let's start with btst meaning.
+Before delving into how to utilise this strategy, let’s start with BTST meaning.
 In BTST trading, individuals sell assets the next day after buying them.
-In a conventional trade, it takes t+2 days for stock market purchases to appear in your demat account.
+In a conventional trade, it takes T+2 days for stock market purchases to appear in your demat account.
 So, you cannot profit if the price increases the next day.
 However, if your broker provides a BTST trading service, you might benefit from an increase in price without getting stock delivery.
 After acquiring the stocks, traders have two days to complete a BTST transaction.
 BTST is somewhere between intraday and cash market trading.
-Before the trading day is over, intraday traders must close out all of their positions.
+Before the trading day is over, intraday traders must close out all their positions.

-Trading in cash is only possible once the shares get credited to the Demat.
+Trading in cash is only possible once the shares get credited to the Demat account.
 It typically takes two days.
 A lot may occur in the stock market in just two days.
-BTST trading was introduced as a workaround for the t+2 delivery format's delay.
+BTST trading was introduced as a workaround for the T+2 delivery format's delay.
 The aim was to give traders a middle ground.
 You can sell the stocks for a profit in cash and use a trading method if the stock price increases during the next day's trading.

 Do not confuse BTST trading with intraday trading.
 BTST trading entails buying stocks today and selling them tomorrow.
 In contrast, intraday trading involves buying and selling shares on the same day.